XRM-OSS/D365-UI-Test/README.md

 ```

 ## Getting started
-Right now this library is at the very beginning and there is no npm package yet.
+Install this project using npm to get started: `npm install d365-ui-test`.
-Later on there will be a npm package.
+Afterwards you can import it in your code like `import { XrmUiTest } from "d365-ui-test";`.

-Right now, you can try by cloning this repo and running `npm install`.
+Use a testing framework such as Jest or Mocha for creating a test suite and set up a XrmUiTest instance in the startup step for launching a Chrome session.
-Afterwards, you can execute the jest tests by running `npm run test`.
+Each of your tests can then be written inside the testing framework just as you're used to.

 You might want to create your own settings.txt file as in the example above or just enter your credentials inline.
-The demo tests reside at `xrm-ui-test.spec.ts`, you can adjust them to your needs.
+The demo tests reside at `spec/xrm-ui-test.spec.ts`, this might give you an idea.

 ## What's the difference to EasyRepro?
 EasyRepro focuses on interacting with the form mainly by simulating user inputs.